isomerpages/sportsg-corp/media-centre/media-release/_posts/2011-04-29-post-SSCs Lets Play Movement Gets $5 Million Boost From Coca Cola Sg.md

 ---
 ### **Singapore Sports Council's Let's Play Movement Gets S$5 Million Boost From Coca-Cola Singapore**

-SINGAPORE SPORTS COUNCIL'S LET'S PLAY MOVEMENT GETS S$5 MILLION BOOST FROM COCA-COLA SINGAPORE SSC Teams Up with Coca-Cola to Bring More Sporting Opportunities to Local Communities **Singapore, 29 April 2011** - The Let's Play movement is receiving a S$5 million boost as the Singapore Sports Council (SSC) and Coca-Cola team up to bring more sporting fun to the local communities in Singapore.
+_SSC Teams Up with Coca-Cola to Bring More Sporting Opportunities to Local Communities_

+**Singapore, 29 April 2011** - The Let's Play movement is receiving a S$5 million boost as the Singapore Sports Council (SSC) and Coca-Cola team up to bring more sporting fun to the local communities in Singapore.

 2. The five-year partnership (from 2011 to 2015) will see the SSC and Coca-Cola working together to increase participation in sporting activities at the grassroots level in Singapore.
 The aim is to invite all Singaporeans to embrace the Let's Play values and make sports a lifestyle choice be it through playing, watching, cheering or volunteering for sports.